-7.1.2.1 Overview of Review Process - Full-Time Faculty
+7.1.2.1 Overview of Review Process

-Faculty under review whose primary appointment is traditional undergraduate education shall be reviewed by the Faculty Status Committee (FSC), Academic Deans, and the Vice President for Academic Affairs (VPAA).
+Faculty under review whose primary appointment is traditional undergraduate education shall be reviewed by the Faculty Status Committee (FSC), an Academic Dean, and the Vice President for Academic Affairs (VPAA).
+Academic Deans typically will review faculty within their division.

-Faculty under review whose primary appointment is in the Graduate School & Adult Learning shall be reviewed by the Faculty Status Committee (FSC), the Academic Dean charged with responsibility for the Graduate School & Adult Learning (often referred to as the DGSAL), and the Vice President for Academic Affairs.
-Academic Deans will review faculty within their division.
+Faculty under review whose primary appointment is in the Graduate School & Adult Learning shall be reviewed by the Faculty Status Committee, the Academic Dean charged with responsibility for the Graduate School & Adult Learning (often referred to as the DGSAL), and the Vice President for Academic Affairs.

-- A. Each member of the FSC, an Academic Dean, and the VPAA will, independently, read the faculty member's personnel and active data files in the portfolio. - B. After reviewing these files, the FSC, an Academic Dean, and the VPAA will normally meet for discussion. - C. Either the FSC or an Academic Dean can, at any time, decide to conduct a review (or reviews) completely independently. - D. After study and discussion of the files, the FSC and an Academic Dean shall make independent recommendations to the VPAA concerning the faculty member under review, with the FSC vote taken without an Academic Dean and the VPAA in attendance.
-The VPAA is encouraged to read the files and to make classroom visits prior to reviewing the FSC and Academic Dean recommendations. - E. In the event the recommendations of the FSC and an Academic Dean are the same and the VPAA agrees with the recommendation, the VPAA will convey the recommendation to the President.
-If the FSC and Academic Dean are not in agreement, the VPAA shall call the FSC and Academic Dean for a joint meeting in which the FSC and the corresponding Academic Dean each present a summary of the rationale for their recommendations.
-The VPAA may ask questions regarding the reports, shall moderate any discussion between the Academic Dean and the FSC, and may explore the possibility of a recommendation that reconciles the differences.
-The final recommendation shall belong to the VPAA. - F. The recommendation of the VPAA shall be made to the President who makes the final decision and communicates this decision to the Board of Trustees.
+- A. Each member of the FSC, an Academic Dean, and the VPAA will, independently, read the faculty member's personnel and active data files in the portfolio. - B. After reviewing these files, the FSC and an Academic Dean will normally meet for discussion, with the VPAA present. - C. Either the FSC or an Academic Dean can, at any time, decide to conduct a review (or reviews) completely independently. - D. After study and discussion of the files, the FSC and an Academic Dean shall make independent recommendations to the VPAA concerning the faculty member under review.
+The FSC will take a vote with neither a Dean nor VPAA present.
+The VPAA is encouraged to make classroom visits prior to reviewing the FSC and Academic Dean recommendations. - E. In the event the recommendations of the FSC and an Academic Dean are the same and the VPAA agrees with this recommendation, the VPAA will convey the recommendation to the President.
+If the FSC and Academic Dean are not in agreement, the VPAA shall call the FSC and Academic Dean for a joint meeting in which the FSC and the Academic Dean each present a summary of the rationale for their recommendations.
+The VPAA may ask questions regarding the reports, shall moderate any

+- discussion between the Academic Dean and the FSC, and may explore the possibility of a recommendation that reconciles the differences.
+The final recommendation shall belong to the VPAA. - F. The VPAA shall write the letter reporting the recommendation to the faculty member under review. - G. The recommendation of the VPAA shall be made to the President who makes the final decision and communicates this decision to the Board of Trustees.

-7.1.2.1.1 Recommendations For Two & Four Year Reviews
+7.1.2.1.1 Recommendations for Two & Four Year Reviews